Aldox890/tasks-book/README.md

 ## Configuration
 The app is ready to work without further configuration. you can still edit some variables in docker-compose.yml:
-- Windows users might have to change docker-compose logs location
 - You can set MONGO_URI to a different database
 - It is recommended to edit mongo default user and password